-Professor Daniela Elena Costea and her team in the Experimental Pathology Research Group are focusing on understanding the role of epithelialmesenchymal interactions in carcinoma progression and identification of micro-environment-related prognostic biomarkers.
+Professor Daniela Elena Costea and her team in the Experimental Pathology Research Group are focusing on on tumor-stroma interactions for identification of tumor microenvironment-related prognostic biomarkers.

-3. Stroma as a source of prognostic biomarkers.
+- Stroma as a source of prognostic biomarkers

-The group’s results point towards complex interactions between carcinoma cells, carcinoma associated fibroblasts, immune cells and endothelial cells.
-The challenge is how to decipher these interactions and what experimental models should be used and established that are sufficiently elaborated to mirror the complex in vivo tumor, but feasible enough for individual analysis and modulation of its different components in order to reveal their respective contribution to drug resistance and tumor progression.
+The group has shown that cancer associated fibroblasts are heterogenous and involved in complex interactions with carcinoma cells, immune cells, and endothelial cells.
+The challenge is to decipher these interactions at the molecular level, by using relevant experimental models that are sufficiently elaborated to mirror the complex in vivo tumor microenvironment but feasible enough for individual analysis and modulation of its different components, in order to reveal their respective contribution to tumor progression and drug resistance.